GerritCodeReview/summit_2019/speakers.md

 More recently, he is researching code review workflows and hoping to help improving the Gerrit experience.

+### Delphine Carlson - Google {#delphinec}

+Delphine is a UX Designer at Google and works on Gerrit and Critique (the Google internal code review tool).

+### Ben Rohlfs - Google {#brohlfs}

+Ben spent the past eleven years at Google working as an engineer on developer tools, most of that time on Critique, the Google internal code review system.
+Since 2019 he is Gerrit's frontend lead and a member of the Engineering Steering Committee.

+Unlike many engineers Ben is deeply in love with colors and pixels and has a tendency to waste his time on css tweaks.
+Feel free to report issues to him when something is one pixel off center.

 ### Ivan Frade - Google {#ifrade}

 Ivan Frade is a software engineer at Google.
 He works in the git service